INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 In a report linked to the OCCRP investigation, The Guardian suggested that Narzieva was in control of these bank accounts with the implication that she was acting as some sort of proxy for her brother, although the phrasing in both the article and the report was cautious.

-“Usmanov’s 56-year-old sister, Saodat Narzieva, appears to have been the one-time beneficial owner of at least 27 secret corporate accounts at Credit Suisse, including one that held nearly 1.9bn Swiss francs (CHF) (£1.6bn).” the Guardian reported, using qualifiers like “appears” and “attached to” when linking her to the accounts. “
+“Usmanov’s 56-year-old sister, Saodat Narzieva, appears to have been the one-time beneficial owner of at least 27 secret corporate accounts at Credit Suisse, including one that held nearly 1.9bn Swiss francs (GBP1.6bn).” the Guardian reported, using qualifiers like “appears” and “attached to” when linking her to the accounts. “

 “The disclosures highlight the potential challenges western governments face when sanctioning or freezing the assets of oligarchs,” The Guardian continued, again qualifying its allegations with the word “potential.”

-The Credit Suisse documents seen by bne IntelliNews do indeed name Narzieva as an Ultimate Beneficial Owner (UBO) of a number of Usmanov’s companies.
+The Credit Suisse documents seen by bne IntelliNews do indeed name Narzieva as a UBO of a number of Usmanov’s companies.
 But a confusion has crept in over the difference between being a shareholder that enjoys economic benefit from owning shares and owning enough shares of a certain type to actually be in control of a company.
 The assumption is she is the sole owner, as the OCCRP had no information of any other UBOs.
 For example, The Guardian names Narzieva as “the” beneficial owner, not “one of” those owners.

 “All the changes to the UBO lists are reflected in the Establishment of the Beneficial Owner’s Identity forms (Form A) of these companies, which do not contain her name before and after the mentioned period of 2013-2014.
 For the same technical reasons, such forms usually mention all the minority owners of any company, even if these persons have no voting rights, no control over accounts, and no sway over the Holding’s business activities,” USM Holdings said in a statement.